 1. Is getting trained in data science a smart career move for lawyers?

 Yes!
 There is no better time to join the big data industry.
-If your passion lies in reading, analysing and interpreting data, then you are in the right place.
+If your passion lies in reading, analyzing and interpreting data, then you are in the right place.
 Data science and machine learning will be the future of all businesses.
-Sooner or later, companies will realise the importance of big data in everything they do, from planning, researching and testing to implementing, reviewing and decision making.
+Sooner or later, companies will realize the importance of big data in everything they do, from planning, researching and testing to implementing, reviewing and decision making.